 Public opinion surveys reveal just how much white evangelical Protestants stand apart in their politics.
 The Public Religion Research Institute’s 2020 American Values survey found that they are the only demographic-religious group among whom a majority expresses a preference for living in a country “made up of people who follow the Christian faith.”
 Just over half believe “society punishes men just for acting like men,” and they are the only group for whom abortion and terrorism rank in their top three most important issues.
 White evangelicals are also the least likely to agree that President Trump has encouraged white supremacist groups, though a majority of Americans overall do, and the most likely to claim that he “models religious values with his actions and leadership.”

-The sense of status threat among white suburban homeowners in objectors’ districts is compounded by their religiosity and disproportionate employment in industries the president has portrayed himself as “protecting.”
+The sense of status threat among white suburban homeowners is compounded by their disproportionate employment in industries Trump has portrayed himself as “protecting.”

 Even those who do not agree with this claim defend their support for Trump on the grounds that he is an “imperfect agent” of God’s will.
 White evangelicals’ aversion to religious pluralism and providential view of the United States stands in stark contrast to the reality of a secularizing country where regular attendance of religious services is declining and younger Americans are less likely to identify as Christian.